 Remember, in the first paragraph of this article, we talked about how good we feel when sunlight hits our bodies, and it makes us feel like it’s going to be a great day.
 There’s a scientific reason for that.
 The ultraviolet (UV) rays emitted by the sun help our bodies release endorphins - “feel-good” hormones - that simply just make us feel good.
 This is great for our emotional and physical health!
 But, as you know, there’s a downside to UV rays and sun exposure - they cause sun damage, wrinkles, dark spots, premature aging, loss of elasticity, collagen breakdown, and, worst of all, skin cancer.

-Damages the skin’s DNA - cells can’t repair and die off.
-Remaining cells continue to get further damaged over time resulting in skin cancer.
+- Damages the skin’s DNA - cells can’t repair and die off.
+The remaining cells continue to get further damaged over time resulting in skin cancer.

 To make matters worse, we live in a time where technology consumes our lives.
 So even if you stayed indoors 100% of the time, closed all of your windows, drapes, blinds, and doors, and lived like a recluse not to expose yourself to the sun’s rays, you likely are using some form of technology.
 And guess what - blue light emitted from the digital screens of computers, TVs, and smart devices can also cause skin damage.
 Researchers have discovered that blue light breaks down collagen and increases the production of melanin (pigmentation), causing dark spots to appear on our skin.
 Not fun and not pretty!

 Alright, enough with the lectures on the fact that you MUST wear sunscreen every day whether you will be spending your time inside or outdoors.
 So, let’s move on to some more basic facts on the who, what, when, and where, how SPF works.